your superpower

 What does this mean for you?

-We often get swayed by advice, especially when it comes from someone we look up to.
+We often get swayed by advice, especially from people we admire.
 It’s easy to think that their way is the only way.
 But what works for one person may not work for you.

 After all, we create things—whether it’s art, a business, or a simple newsletter—because we’re dissatisfied with the status quo.